RobertDavidson1/MNIST_MultiLayerPerceptron/README.md

   - `style.css`: Provides styling for the user interface.

 - **Project Write-Up (`writeup.tex`):**
-  A comprehensive LaTeX document that details the mathematical derivation of the perceptron and multilayer perceptron, covering key concepts such as vector operations, activation functions, error backpropagation, and optimization techniques.
-This write-up bridges theory with practical implementation.
+  A comprehensive LaTeX document that details the mathematical derivation of the perceptron and multilayer perceptron.
+The aim is to derive the mathematics behind the multilayer perceptron, in a simple yet rigorous manner from complete basics.

 - **Dependencies (`requirements.txt`):**
   Lists required libraries including Flask, TensorFlow, and NumPy.